Interview: How Advertisers Can Exploit Native with EVADAV?

 - Always keep in mind your competitors.
 Your bid has to be high enough to win over.

-- Don't forget that it's Native format.
+- Don't forget that it's a Native format.
 Make engaging creatives and don't try to sell your offer in 2 seconds.
 Be patient and test wisely.

 Q: If we talk about common mistakes people make in Native, could you name some of them?